datastax/kaap/docs/api-reference.md

         <td><b>diskUsageToleranceLwm</b></td>
         <td>number</td>
         <td>
-          The threshold to trigger a scale up.
-The autoscaler will scale up if all the bookies' disk usage is higher than this threshold.
+          The threshold to trigger a scale down.
+The autoscaler will scale down if all the bookies' disk usage is lower than this threshold.
 Default is '0.75'<br/>
           <br/>
             <i>Minimum</i>: 0<br/>
             <i>Maximum</i>: 1<br/>